 Miguel Robles-Durán is an urbanist, Associate Professor of Urbanism and member of the Parsons School of Design Graduate Urban Council in New York.
 He is a Senior fellow at “Civic City”, a post-graduate design/research program based at the Haute École d’Art et de Design (HEAD) Geneva, Switzerland and is a current fellow at the Montalvo Arts Center Sally & Don Lucas Artists Residency Program in Saratoga, California.
 Previously, Robles-Durán designed and directed the Masters in Science program in Design and Urban Ecologies at Parsons School of Design; he directed the Urban In-habitat unit at The Berlage Institute, The Netherlands; and co-directed the Civic City postgraduate program at the Zurich University of Applied Arts and Sciences (ZHdK), Switzerland and the Urban Asymmetries research unit at the Delft School of Design in The Netherlands.
 In 2008, Robles-Durán co-founded Cohabitation Strategies (CohStra), parallel to his work with CohStra, Robles-Durán consults diverse state and municipal governments on issues relating to democratic urban governance and strategic urban methodologies for achieving greater spatial justice and alternative housing and property systems.
 His direct engagement with urban social movements and institutions has led him to become acting Judge at the International Tribunal of Evictions, advisor to The Right to the City Alliance and co-directed with the marxist geographer David Harvey the National Strategy Center for the Right to the Territory (CENEDET) in the Republic of Ecuador.

-The cooperative has formed project coalitions or collaborations with the following persons: Jeanne van Heeswijk, Teddy Cruz, Erik Swyngedouw, David Harvey, Ruedi Baur, Imke Plinta, Alejandro Echeverri, Tahl Kaminer, William Morrish, Lorenzo Romito, Michelangelo Pistolleto, Lucia San Roman, Damon Rich, Marjetica Potrc, Aetzel Griffioen, Peter Zuiderwijk, Merijn Oudenampsen, Jan Konings, Carlos García-Sancho, Taufan Ter Well, Florian Arrijuria-Minaberry, Anne-Cecile Paredes, Fanny Liatard and Emmanuelle Roussilhes-Pouchet.
+Cohabitation Strategies has worked in different localities around the world with a wide range of local and international specialists, including geographers, lawyers, anthropologists, sociologists, political-economists, environmentalists, artists, architects and urbanists.
+Projects collaborators include: Thomas Purcell, Guillermo Delgado, Philip Lühl, Angel Lara, Jeanne van Heeswijk, Teddy Cruz, Erik Swyngedouw, David Harvey, Ruedi Baur, Imke Plinta, Alejandro Echeverri, Tahl Kaminer, William Morrish, Lorenzo Romito, Michelangelo Pistolleto, Lucia San Roman, Shari Hersh, Damon Rich, Marjetica Potrc, Aetzel Griffioen, Peter Zuiderwijk, Merijn Oudenampsen, Jan Konings, Carlos García-Sancho, Taufan Ter Well, Florian Arrijuria-Minaberry, Anne-Cecile Paredes, Fanny Liatard and Emmanuelle Roussilhes-Pouchet.